Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 * [Gimp](https://www.gimp.org/) was used to edit photos.
 * [Favicon.cc](https://www.favicon.cc/) was used to create the fave icon
-* [Webformatter](https://webformatter.com/html) was used to beautify the code ??* [Copressor.io](https://compressor.io/) was used to compress the background image
+* [Webformatter](https://webformatter.com/html) was used to beautify the code
 * [Gitpod](https://gitpod.io/) was used for coding the project
 * [Github](https://github.com/) was used to save and stored on the project after being pushed from Gitpod.
 Github was also use to deploy the site